History

 The Foundation

 The Bainum Family Foundation was established in 1968 in the Washington, D.C., area to help students with limited financial resources continue their education after high school.
 This focus on college scholarships continued for 20 years until the foundation became a local sponsor of the I Have A Dream (IHAD) program in 1988.
-The foundation sponsored a class of 68 rising seventh-graders at Kramer Junior High School in Southeast D.C., providing a range of tutoring, educational and other supports for the students throughout their secondary school years.
-As a central part of this program, the foundation committed to provide funding for college once students graduated high school or received their GED certificate.
+The foundation sponsored a class of 68 rising seventh-graders at Kramer Junior High School in Southeast D.C., providing a range of tutoring, educational, and other supports for the students throughout their secondary school years.
+As a central part of this program, the foundation committed to provide funding for college once students graduated high school or received their General Educational Development (GED) certificate.

 Several developments prompted a shift in our work.
 The foundation reconnected with IHAD participants in 2012, nearly 20 years after their high school graduation date, to assess the long-term impact of the program.
 That research helped us understand more deeply the value of reaching children at a younger age and with a more comprehensive range of support services.
 In addition, emerging brain science over this same period affirmed that the first three years of a child’s life represent a critical developmental window that affects long-term learning, behavior and health.
 A lack of adequate investments in early childhood also focused our attention in this direction.